-Dr Doreen Montag is a Research Associate with a long-term experience among indigenous and non-indigenous people in rural and urban areas of the Peruvian Andes and Amazon.
+Dr Doreen Montag is a Research Affiliate with a long-term experience among indigenous and non-indigenous people in rural and urban areas of the Peruvian Andes and Amazon.
 She received her DPhil in Anthropology from Oxford University.
 Her doctoral research, which was funded by the Radcliff-Brown Trust of the Royal Anthropological Institute of Great Britain and Ireland, the Bamborough Fund, the Linacre Trust Fund and the Peter Lienhardt Memorial Fund from the Institute for Social and Cultural Anthropology at Oxford University, is an ethnography of fever in the Peruvian Amazon.
 It focuses on how historical factors, embodied biopolitics, current environmental degradation and increase in emergence and re-emergence of infectious diseases impacts upon urban Shipibo-Konibo people’s experiences of fever.

 Dr Montag’s first book Gesundheit und Krankheit im Urubamba-Tal / Peru, draws upon in-depth ethnographic research between 1996 and 2000 on political economic approaches to health care seeking in the district of Urubamba in the Sacred Valley of the Inkas.
 Her comparative analysis of different stake holders’ experiences with Urubambinian medicine and biomedicine emphasises the complexity around medicine as a secondary resource in a civil war affected setting.